pmeeny/CI-MS3-FootballMemories/README.md

 - This is the navigation bar of the website, and is displayed on all pages.
 The navigation bar is a bootstrap component, and is a responsive component.
 It becomes a burger menu on tablet and mobile devices.
 - When the user is not logged in, there are three options with a logo, Home, Login, Register
 - When the user is logged in, there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- This ensures any functionality requiring log-in is available only to logged-in users

 - Clicking on the Logout button logs the user out of the site, and their session is ended.
 If they click back they are automatically re-sent back to the home/landing page
 - The following code is a check on the relevant functions in every flask route on the website